-When a loved one develops dementia or Alzheimer’s it can be difficult to communicate.
+When a loved one develops dementia or Alzheimer’s, it can be challenging to communicate.
 This is not only hard but heartbreaking.
-Someone you used to have such deep conversations with, now may not be able to remember your name.
+Someone you had such deep conversations with, now may not be able to remember your name.
 You may end up feeling frustrated after repeating something numerous times and without meaning to, snap at your loved one.
-Here are 9 tips to make visiting a loved one with dementia easier.
+Here are nine tips to make visiting a loved one with dementia easier.

 9 Tips to Make Visiting a Loved One with Dementia Easier